yadavknm/portaldocs/portal-sdk/templates/top-extensions-hosting-service.md

 - The files need to be placed under `\Content\Config`
 - The file should have its build action set to `Content`, otherwise the file will not be included in the generated zip file.
 - The files need to be named with the following convention: <host>.<domain>.json (e.g. portal.azure.com.json, ms.portal.azure.com.json)
 - a default.json file is required.
 It will contain environment values that will be made available to the client.  default.json is common to all cloud specific configs.
 If the same key is found in a cloud specific config it will get overridden by the value from the cloud specific config.
+If you are migrating off the old ContentUnbundler build process see [aka.ms/portalfx/removecuvideo](https://aka.ms/portalfx/removecuvideo) for detauls of how to author your default.json.

 Here are example for each environment.
 For now, just add this empty file with a build action of content:
 1. **Default** configuration file should be named `default.json`.